Refugee-Learning-Accelerator/rla-course-central/challenge1/project.md

 ### What would you different in the future?

-In the future with intend to use more sophisitcated message parsing, which allows detecting more complex questions.
+Currently, the chatbot is merely show case demo.
+In the future will create a separate database for topics and messages to be sent.
+We intend to use more sophisitcated message parsing, which allows detecting more complex questions.
 So in the future we intend to respond to questions such as: "#When did WWI start?", instead of the currently wide questions such as: "#history".

 ### Are there any parts of your code you'd like to highlight?